 You will fail … and it will still be okay.
 Regardless of the days of distress and nights of silent tears, this is a journey of great joy!

-This is the great blessing in your life!
-You spend your life with your children, and will know them intimately and enjoy them.
+This is a great blessing in your life!
+You spend your life with your children and will know them intimately and enjoy them.

 Above all, you will learn to trust in the Lord.
 He will never fail you if you keep trusting in Him.

 References to curriculums: